 Length of Exams

-The TEAS exam contains 170 questions (150 scored) and takes three and a half hours to complete.
+The TEAS exam contains 170 questions (150 scored) and takes 209 minutes.
 The HESI has roughly 350 questions and takes four hours to complete – it also depends on how many HESI sections you are taking.

 The biggest difference between HESI and TEAS is that the TEAS exam consists of 4 “set-in-stone” sections while the HESI exam has different sections and schools/programs decide which sections to give to their students.